16 Sep WHEN BOREDOM STRIKES & HOW IT AFFECTS US

 “Bored, I’m so bored, I’m so bored.
 So bored…”

-Worse than how boredom feels is how it impacts us over time.
-Boredom is linked to negative outcomes and well-being, and it can encourage us to make harmful and risky decisions.
+More concerning than the feeling itself is how boredom can affect us over time.
+Research links boredom to negative outcomes and lower well-being, and it can sometimes lead to risky or harmful decisions.

-Among the negative outcome effects of boredom, what do you want your to avoid doing so?
+Among the negative outcome effects of boredom, what habits or behaviors would want your to avoid doing?

 References: